moyamoha/course-management/README.md

 - Download their data in json format
 - See cool stats about their progress

 The main purpose of making this app is however learning.
 I had heard of how loved framework is Vue among web-developers, so I decided to learn it and see if it deserves all the hype.
-I soon realized that it deserves it all.
+I soon realized that yes it absolutely does.

 ## Technology stack: